 Q: What is the license of the engine?

-A: GLPv3 and commercial.
-This practically means that you can use it for free as long as you publish your modifications (under GPLv3 as well)
+A: BSD.
+This practically means that you can use it for opensource and closed source projects as long as you include the license file with your derived work.

 Q: Do you need help?